ShaunCurtis/CEC.FormControls/ReadMe.md

     }
 }
 ```
+As you can see it’s protected, so can’t be overridden.
+We need a new InputBase.

 ### Rebuild InputBase<$T>$

-To make any future upgrades as simple as possible, the abstract InputBase<$T>$ is replicated with one change:
+To simplify any future upgrades or InputBase<$T>$ changes, the abstract InputBase<$T>$ is replicated with one change.
+ The CurrentValue property is declared virtual.

 ```
 Protected virtual TValue CurrentValue